grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 # Secure communications with TLS

 Grafana Mimir is a distributed system with significant traffic between its components.
-To allow for secure communication, Grafana Mimir supports TLS between all its components.
-This guide describes the process of setting up TLS.
+To allow for secure communication, Grafana Mimir supports TLS between its components.
+This topic describes the process you use to set up TLS.

-### Generation of certs to configure TLS
+### Generation of certificates to configure TLS

-The first step to establish secure inter-component communication in Grafana Mimir with TLS is generating certificates.
-A Certificate Authority (CA) will be used for this purpose which should be private to the organization, as any certificates signed by this CA will have permissions to communicate with the cluster.
+To establish secure inter-component communication in Grafana Mimir with TLS, you must generate certificates using a certificate authority (CA).
+The CA should be private to the organization because certificates signed by the CA will have permissions to communicate with the cluster.

+> **Note**: The generated certficates are valid for 100,000 days.
+You can change the duration by adjusting the `-days` option in the command.
+We recommended that you replace the certificates every two years.

-We will use the following script to generate self signed certs for the cluster:
+The following script generates self-signed certificates for the cluster.
+The script generates private keys `client.key`, `server.key` and certificates `client.crt`, `server.crt` for both the client and server.
+The script generates the CA cert as `root.crt`.

 ```
 # keys